-The programme features an amazing roster of keynote speakers — Dave Snowden, Mary Poppendieck, Dr Anita Bhandari, Michael Feathers, Dan North, James Grenning, Dave Rensin, Kolton Andrus — as well as numerous talks and workshops spanning a broad range of topics.
-You can find out more about this year’s programme, as well as info about how to pick up a day pass or a full-conference ticket here.
+The program features an amazing roster of keynote speakers — Dave Snowden, Mary Poppendieck, Dr Anita Bhandari, Michael Feathers, Dan North, James Grenning, Dave Rensin, and Kolton Andrus — as well as numerous talks and workshops spanning a broad range of topics.
+You can find out more about this year’s program, as well as info about how to pick up a day pass or a full-conference ticket here.

 And if you do attend, please drop by the Agile Alliance booth and say hi!